dev-ma-i/csb/README.md

 Sometimes you receive pictures from social media sites that can not be directly saved to your cell-phone.
 If so, the only way to keep a copy is a screenshot. <BR>
 But usually such an image also contains additional information like: the name of the posting account, an app identification and/or additional text. <BR>
 Stuff you may not want to forward if reposted. <BR>
-Cut-Screenshot-Borders (csb.py) is a python script that will automatically crop the top and bottom borders of a screenshot.
+Crop-Screenshot-Borders (csb.py) is a python script that will automatically cut off the top and bottom borders of a screenshot.

 CSD.py will "guess" the background color by analysing the first pixel in the uppel left corner of the specified image. <BR>
 If this is not what you want, you can coose another color by using the "-bg" option followed by a Hex-Sring.
 E.g. use the string ffffff for "white", 000000 for "black" or ffff00 for "yellow" <BR>